privacyguides/privacyguides.org/docs/basics/threat-modeling.en.md

 :   Are you willing to buy a safe for sensitive documents?
 Can you afford to buy a high-quality lock?
 Do you have time to open a security box at your local bank and keep your valuables there?

 Only once you have asked yourself these questions will you be in a position to assess what measures to take.
 If your possessions are valuable, but the probability of a break-in is low, then you may not want to invest too much money in a lock.
-But, if the probability of a break-in is high, you'll want to get the best lock on the market, and consider adding a security system.
+But, if the probability of a break-in is high, you'll want to get the best lock on the market and consider adding a security system.

 Making a security plan will help you to understand the threats that are unique to you and to evaluate your assets, your adversaries, and your adversaries' capabilities, along with the likelihood of risks you face.